srivats0603/Algos_Practice/README.md

 "fibonacci.py" - Generate fibonacci nth term using simple recursion.

 "fibonacci_memo.py" - Generate fibonacci nth term using recursion and memoization.

+"find_even_digit_numbers.py" - Given a list of numbers, there are two different methods in this class to find all the numbers with even number of digits.

 "first_unique_character.py" - Given a string with repeated characters, this algo finds the first character which is unique in the string.